A couple of weeks ago we were all up in your browser talking about the best tools and resources for freelancers to run their business.

 But to run a successful business you need more than just the right tools.

 To stay on your game as a freelancer and business owner, you need to constantly be learning.
-Whether it’s new tech skills, new software, new business know-how, or changes to online marketing, you have got to be on top of it.
+Whether it’s learning a new skill, starting a new career in tech, learning new software, or adapting to online marketing, you have got to be on top of it.

 And just as important as what you know, is who you know!
 I’m not talking about having a connection to the editor of Huffington Post to publish all of your articles (though that would be nice!).
 I’m talking about the community of other freelancers and entrepreneurs that you surround yourself with.